 New York struggles to shelter, process asylum-seekers amid heat

+NEW YORK — Knees to their chests, dozens of men from countries such as Venezuela, Mali, and Senegal sat on a dirty New York City sidewalk outside a Manhattan hotel on Tuesday (Aug 1), awaiting asylum processing.

-NEW YORK : Knees to their chests, dozens of men from countries such as Venezuela, Mali, and Senegal sat on a dirty New York City sidewalk outside a Manhattan hotel Tuesday, awaiting asylum processing.
+NEW YORK — Knees to their chests, dozens of men from countries such as Venezuela, Mali, and Senegal sat on a dirty New York City sidewalk outside a Manhattan hotel on Tuesday (Aug 1), awaiting asylum processing.

 Some had been there for days, in a line that wrapped around the block and that underlined the challenge facing thousands of migrants in New York.